spf13/cobra/md_docs.md

 ## Customize the output

-Both `GenMarkdown` and `GenMarkdownTree` has alternate versions with callbacks to get some control of the output:
+Both `GenMarkdown` and `GenMarkdownTree` have alternate versions with callbacks to get some control of the output:

 ```go
 func GenMarkdownTreeCustom(cmd *Command, dir string, filePrepender func(string) string, linkHandler func(string) string) {